You are here

 "So much has been written about Manti Te’o off the field since the season ended that it’s easy to forget he was one of the most dominant forces on it during the 2012 campaign.

 A hard-hitting player with natural instincts, Te’o finished second in Heisman Trophy voting by recording 101 tackles, seven interceptions and 1.5 sacks during his senior season at Notre Dame.
 His tremendous year earned him numerous accolades and honors including the Maxwell Trophy, the Dick Butkus Award, the Nagurski Award, the Lombardi Trophy and the Bednarik Award on his way to being named the Walter Camp National Player of the Year.
 He finished his illustrious four-year career ranking third all-time in Notre Dame history with 437 tackles, and was only the second player in the school’s history to post three consecutive 100-plus tackle seasons.

-However, scouts and NFL pundits alike didn’t anticipate him finishing amongst the elites during those drills as he is the type of player who puts it all together on game day.
 A rock-solid hitter, Te’o excels both between the tackles as well as in coverage.
 A very strong leader on the field who is vocal with his teammates, he takes complete control of the defense.
 He also plays a fearless brand of football, throwing his body around with reckless abandon.

 Overall, Te’o is a player who some view as one of the top prospects available while others are wary of him.
 Where he ends up being selected will be one of the biggest storylines come draft day."
+Read